folkfigur/dada/API.md

 The Folkfigur web client has a "mint" button.

-Clicking this button triggers the following procedure
+Clicking this button triggers the following procedure:

-1. the client generates a JSON file that contains the folkfigir JSON data, as well as the metamask signature, and a IPFS id pointing to the JSON metadata file for this folkfigur.
+1. the client generates a JSON file that contains:

+- the folkfigir JSON data.
 The folkfigur JSON has been retrieved by the client from the endpoint described above.
+- the metamask signature
+- IPFS id pointing to the JSON metadata file for this folkfigur.
+The metadata file contains fields `name`, `description`, `image`.
+Example metadata: <https://github.com/folkfigur/dada/blob/main/data/example-metadata-ipfs.json>, <https://ipfs.io/ipfs/QmfJAKTWcpuJgxfwabaVdDv6GtPG9xpsGhzhg7XUGQvaQf>
-The address and signature are provided by the client's metamask.
-The generated JSON can look like:
+-  The address and signature of the minter, they are provided by the client's metamask.
+For generating the signature, see example script in `src/signFolkfigurJson.js`.

+The generated JSON looks like, see complete example in `data/example-json-for-waiting-list.json`:
 ```json
 {
   "folkfigur_json" : {....},